Names of God

 As we begin this season of celebrating the birth of Christ it is important to remember that Christ did not begin in Bethlehem and that the Bible is a progressive revelation of the one, true and living God.
 The Jehovah of the Old Testament was revealed in the Jesus of the New Testament.
 From Genesis to Revelation the LORD is simply helping us to know Himself.

-For the next six weeks we are going to take a very special look at THE NAME of God found in the Word of God.
+We took 30 studies to examine THE NAME of God found in the Word of God.
 It cannot be exhaustive but I hope it will open your understanding to the power of THE NAME and help you to love Him more than ever.
 Here is a general overview of our study:

-The first episode begins Monday and I hope you will plan to join us for every study!
+I hope you will plan to join us for every study!
 Invite your family and friends to join you and let’s discover again the power of THE NAME.
+Click HERE to access all 30 studies or listen in the player below.

 Subscribe and listen to Enjoying the Journey on any podcast player or at enjoyingthejourney.org/broadcast.